Chapter Twenty Five

 Cripes, it’s four, I need to get the soup made.

 Dasha, Zoup ees een already pot.
 Come and haf tea now.

 Everyone is back together, tea and snacks, cookies, dark and milk chocolate Ghirardelli.

 “Amaya can take you back to wherever you went before, Chan or Black needs to go along.”

 Black, “I’d like to watch the test flight.”

 “There, you’re set.
 We’ll watch on the video feed.”

 I check the soup, tofu is on a couple of plates, don’t have a press, so Dasha improvised, a plate on top and pans of water on that.
 I drain off the water from the tofu and put her improvisation back together, the soup is simmering, needs water.
 Smells good, lots of veg, carrots, potato, onion, yellow and red pepper, chopped broccoli spinach, green beans, garlic and parsley.
-Vegetable stock half and half with water.
+Mostly vegetable stock, add water as needed.

 Dasha, “Eemaya take me to store again, I get black beans, beeg tortillas, sour cream, gud salsa.
 Two roast cheeken, chop up for tortilla.
 Beeg men need more than zoup.
 Also two loaf of fresh today bread.”